"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Zechariah 13:8-9 - "And it shall come to pass in all the land," says the LORD, " That two-thirds in it shall be cut off and die, but one-third shall be left in it: I will bring the one-third through the fire, will refine them as silver is refined, and test them as gold is tested.
 They will call on My name, and I will answer them.
 I will say, 'This is My people'; and each one will say, 'The LORD is my God.'"

 The prophecy of the dry bones in the passage below specifies that Israel will return to the land in unbelief before they become spiritually alive by accepting their Messiah and receiving the Holy Spirit by the end of the Tribulation (Zechariah 12).
-We have been witness to fulfillment of the prophecy of the Jews returning to the land in unbelief:
+Our generation has seen fulfillment of the prophecy of the Jews returning to the land in unbelief:

 Ezekiel 37:1-6 - The hand of the LORD came upon me and brought me out in the Spirit of the LORD, and set me down in the midst of the valley; and it was full of bones.
 Then He caused me to pass by them all around, and behold, there were very many in the open valley; and indeed they were very dry.
 And He said to me, "Son of man, can these bones live?"
 So I answered, "O Lord GOD, You know."
 Again He said to me, "Prophesy to these bones, and say to them, 'O dry bones, hear the word of the LORD!'
 Thus says the Lord GOD to these bones: "Surely I will cause breath to enter into you, and you shall live.
 I will put sinews on you and bring flesh upon you, cover you with skin and put breath in you; and you shall live.
 Then you shall know that I am the LORD."'